ConvolutedDog/oot-tvm-example-project/tests/cpp/README.md

         OrNode* CopyOnWrite()
     }

+    note for tvm.tir.Or "PrimExpr operator||(PrimExpr a, PrimExpr b)"

     class tvm.tir.Not {
         -> PrimExpr a
         Not(PrimExpr a, Span span = Span())
         NotNode* CopyOnWrite()
     }

+    note for tvm.tir.Not "PrimExpr operator!(PrimExpr a)"

     class tvm.tir.Select {
         -> PrimExpr condition